cdapio/hydrator-plugins/googlecloud-plugins/docs/BigQuery-batchsource.md

 See Google's documentation on [Service account credentials](https://cloud.google.com/storage/docs/authentication#generating-a-private-key) for details.
 Note that user should upload his credential file to the same path of all nodes.

-**inputTable:** The BigQuery table to read from, in the form '<projectId (optional)>:<datasetId>.<tableId>'.
+**inputTable:** The BigQuery table to read from, in the form 'projectId (optional):datasetId.tableId'.
 The 'projectId' is optional.
 Example: 'myproject:mydataset.mytable'.
-Note: if the import query is provided, then the inputTable should be a blank table with the query result schema so as to store the intermediate result.
+Note: if the import query is provided, then this property should be left empty.
+If the import query is not provided, BigQuery source will read the content from the inputTable.(Macro-enabled)

-If the import query is not provided, BigQuery source will read the content from the inputTable.
+**intermediateTable:** An intermediate table to store the query result, in the form 'projectId (optional):datasetId.tableId'.
-This table should be an existing blank table with the query result schema, for storing the intermediate result.(Macro-enabled)
+The 'projectId' is optional.
+Example: 'myproject:mydataset.mytable'.
+Note: if the import query is provided, this table should be provided, it should be a blank table with the query result schema so as to store the intermediate result.
+If the import query is not provided, this property should be left empty.

 **tempBucketPath:** The temporary Google Storage directory to be used for storing the intermediate results.
 For example: 'gs://bucketname/directoryname'.
 The directory should not already exist.
 Users should manually delete